allenhuffman/HauntedMansionTextAdventure/PARSER_README.md

 "some strange items" → "strange items"
 ```

-### Stage 5: Disambiguation
+### Stage 5: Disambiguation with Unified Text Formatting

-When multiple items match, the system provides helpful disambiguation:
+When multiple items match, the system provides helpful disambiguation using natural language formatting:

 ```
 > get key

-I found multiple items that could match "key":
-1. a red key
-2. a blue key
-3. an old rusty key

-Please be more specific, or use "get red key", "get blue key", etc.
+Please be more specific.
+I see a red key, a blue key, and an old rusty key.
 ```

+**Key Improvements:**
+- **Better Phrasing**: "Please be more specific" instead of "Which key do you mean?" (avoids confusing responses like "the red one")
+- **Natural Language**: Uses same formatting as room descriptions with proper comma/and placement
+- **Unified Formatting**: Powered by `TextUtils.formatItemList()` for consistency across all game text

 ## Command Flow Examples